GenGrim76/Pareto-Optimal-GDC/README.md

 ## Quickstart

+### (PLEASE NOTE: Depending on the size of the input genomic dataset, in addition to consuming a lot of time, use of the library requires a lot of disk space for the creation of temporary files, even on the order of several TB, as in the case of Assembled Plants Genome. )

 For a quick start, assuming both **JVM**, **python** and **CMake** are properly installed on your system, unzip the Pareto-Optimal-GDC 1.0 release, move on the directory `/bin`, and run the following command:

 `java -jar Pareto-Optimal-GDC.jar ../data StaphAU ../experiments 1`